Hugh Allan (actor)

+After graduating from Freemont High School in Oakland in 1923, Allan worked in San Francisco for the Cunard Line.
+After that job, he had his first employment with the film industry, working as secretary to the producer of Hollywood Photoplay Productions.
+He also was a film cutter and an assistant cameraman before he appeared on camera, in a bit part in a Richard Talmadge film.
+After he had small roles in two other films, First National Pictures gave him a five-year contract.

 Allan married Lou Williamson.
 He died in Memphis in 1997.
 He is buried at Memorial Park Cemetery in Memphis.

+Critical response

+An article in Theatre Management magazine in 1927 called Allan "a splended actor, finely built and exceptionally good looking".
 A reviewer describing The Fire Detective wrote that he makes a personable hero.
 His role in Wild Beauty was described as being carried out ably but not with a lot of charisma.